konstantins90/symfony-cookie-consent-bundle/README.md

 #### /config/routes/fn_cookie_consent.yaml

-When not using symfony flex, enable the bundles routing manually:
+When not using symfony flex, enable the bundles routing manually

 ```yaml
 fn_cookie_consent: